 Spam!
 I remember eating my fair share while in college and the very though of eating a spam casserole, spam quesadillas, or a spam burger takes me on a trip down memory lane.
 Today we are making spam at home and it’s going to be awesome .
 In this recipe

 Who doesn’t love jerky?
 Beef, elk, venison, moose, or alligator makes no difference to me.
 Just give me that tender, dried, seasoned beef snack.
 Let’s be honest.
 Jerky isn’t cheap.
 Some decent jerky can run you upwards of $40 – $45 bucks a pound… OUCH!
 Making it at home is

 Pemmican.
 The ultimate survival food.
-I’ve been researching old world ways of food preservation and the topic of pemmican would come up every time.
+I’ve been researching ways of food preservation and the topic of pemmican would come up every time.
 Pemmican is a meat product that has a heavy concentration of protein and fat.
 A staple in Native American cuisine, pemmican was generally made with Bison.
+This preserved

 Want to make something different.
 This might be the exact thing you are looking for.
 Nduja is a spicy, smoky, spreadable salami that packs such incredible and intense flavor in every bite.
 So what is nduja?
 Nduja (pronounced “en-DOO-ya”) originated in Italy and is possibly one of the most well